nicolasKappa/Food_Recipe_Web_App/README.md

     Troubleshooting and Support
     - If users encounter any issues while using the web app or have suggestions for improvement, they can contact our support team via email or          through the provided feedback form.
     - Common troubleshooting tips and FAQs are also available in the Help section of the web app.

+# 7. Hosted Version of the Web App:
+- The Web app is hosted and accessible from: https://flavour.naiva.co.za/ -This Allows for accessing the site from anywhere -Enables the accessibility on tablets and mobile phones -Enables for the ability to verify the carbon footprint and accessibility with tools on the web

 # Contributing
 We welcome contributions from the community.
 To contribute to this project: